galaniprojects/ctypehub/README.md

    ```
 _The Docker daemon needs to be running for this to work_

+If there is already a postgres container running, with an incompatible database, you can stop it with `pnpm stop-db`.

 3. Enter the dev watch mode from astro, running:

    ```